logo image

 eg, the Spectator, the New York Times.

-A leading the does not have its initial capitalized.
+A leading the does not have its initial capitalized unless it is part of the title,

 seasons